Dark at Noon: Locations

 In an interview, Ruiz states he chose Portugal because it reminds him of Chile, specifically remarking on how the Portuguese and Chileans never look people in the eye, but instead look at the chest, but above all else the Portuguese possess a sense of secrecy which Ruiz was drawn to.
-He also comments "the Alentejo is the frontier, a very isolated place where history becomes an unbelievable blow" when ask why he chose Alentejo as the setting of the film.
+He also comments "the Alentejo is the frontier, a very isolated place where history becomes an unbelievable blow" when asked why he chose Alentejo as the setting of the film.

 Casting

 Originally, Ruiz had wanted to cast Nanni Moretti in the role of Felicien because a producer wanted the film to resemble a comedy as much as possible, but after seeing Didier Bourdon’s audition for a smaller role, Ruiz decided to make him one of the main characters.
 The role of the parish priest was also recast prior to filming.
 The role was originally intended for Jean-Francois Stevenin, but due to scheduling conflicts the role was rewritten for Daniel Prevost.
 The male lead of Le Marquis Anthony was played by John Hurt, and the female lead of his niece, Ines, was played by Lorraine Evanoff.